mh03r932/arduinoS0Counter/README.md

 # arduinoS0Counter

-Arduino S0 Counter
-This Arduino Project counts pulses from a power Meter and converts them to an analog value that can be used on an analouge kW meter.
+This Arduino project counts pulses from a power meter and converts them to an analog value that can be used on an analouge kW meter.